mevblocker/web/src/markdown/cookie-policy.md

 This information may include:

-- the IP and logical address of the server you are using (but the last digits are anonymized so we cannot identify you);
+- the IP and logical address of the server you are using (but the last digits are anonymized so we cannot identify you)
 - the top level domain name from which you access the internet (for example .ie, .com, etc);
 - the type of browser you are using;
 - the date and time you access our website;